Magda Wallscott: Death and legacy

 During the early 1990s, Wallscott contributed audio recordings of her local place names to Ngā Ingoa o Aotearoa: An Oral Dictionary of Māori Placenames.
 In 1999, she donated many of her personal papers and archives to the Hocken Manuscripts and Archives Collection.
 These included letters from friends and family, papers relating to land issues, the Māori Women's Welfare League, appointment diaries, notebooks, music and songs.

-Wallscott passed away on 17 February 1999, two months after her 100th birthday At the time of her death, Wallscott was the oldest surviving member on Ngāi Tahu's tribal roll.
+Wallscott died on 17 February 1999, two months after her 100th birthday At the time of her death, Wallscott was the oldest surviving member on Ngāi Tahu's tribal roll.